frodr33/airbnb-helper/README.md

 `SELECT * FROM team_members;`  Should print out names and netIDs in a table

-After doing this, run the app using `npm run dev` or individually start the server with `npm start`.
-Then go to the endpoint `localhost:5000/users`.
+After doing this, individually start the server with `npm start`.
+Then go to the endpoint `localhost:5000/api/users`.
 If you see our names and netIDs, it worked

 ## Pushing to Production Database
 https://devcenter.heroku.com/articles/heroku-postgresql#heroku-postgres-ssl